The metafor Package

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Now, the table with the model results directly provides the estimated average effect for each factor level combination.
-It is now also quite easy to test particular factor level combinations against each other.
+The table with the model results now directly provides the estimated average effect for each factor level combination.
+This also makes it quite easy to test particular factor level combinations against each other.
 For example, to test the difference between levels some and high of the weeks factor within the blind level of the tester factor, we could use:

 anova(res.i2, X=c(0,1,-1,0,0,0))